MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/rdptileprocessinglatencyburstdensity-element-sdn-interface-2-1-1.md

 - xml
 ---

-# RDPTileProcessingLatencyBurstDensity element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# RDPTileProcessingLatencyBurstDensity element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Burst density in the processing time for remote desktop protocol (RDP) tiles.
 A "bursty" transmission is a transmission where data flows in unpredictable bursts as opposed to a steady stream.
 This metric is only reported for application sharing streams using Lync 2013.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information